mattmakai/fullstackpython.com/source/content/pages/12-meta/01-change-log.markdown

 ## 2016
 ### December
+* Add new [Lektor](/lektor.html) page.
+Will be expanded upon during the month as I get to use the library.
 * Merged [PR #111](https://github.com/mattmakai/fullstackpython.com/pull/111)
   that fixed some typos on the [Django](/django.html) page, added clarity to a Django Channels statement and provided a new Django resource.